RetroDECK/RetroDECK/wiki-rtd/docs/wiki_devices/linux_desktop/linux-software.md

 ## JRomManager
 A Mame and Retrogaming Rom Manager. <br>
 This more complex application allows you to manage and verify your roms via .dat files.
-It's already in on flathub and downloadable in Discover.
+It's already in on Flathub and downloadable in Discover.

 _Made by optyfr_